Blotch3D/Blotch3D/README.md

 Blotch3D sits on top of MonoGame.
 MonoGame is a widely used 3D library for C\#.
-It is free, fast, cross platform, actively developed by a large community, and it's used in many professional games.
+It is free, fast, cross platform, actively developed by a large community, and used in many professional games.
 There is a plethora of MonoGame documentation, tutorials, examples, and discussions on line.
-All MonoGame features remain available.
+All MonoGame features remain available in Blotch3D.
 For example, custom shaders can be written to override the default shader.

-All reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense, and it is also available in "Blotch3DManual.pdf".
+Reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense, and in "Blotch3DManual.pdf".
 (Note: To support Doxygen, links in the IntelliSense comments are preceded with '\#'.)

 See MonoGame.net for the official MonoGame documentation.
 When searching on-line for other MonoGame documentation and discussions, be sure to